suleei/DINT/README.md

 * The data plane part of DINT is located in the folder "data plane"
 * The control plane part of DINT is located in the folder "control plane"
 * Network topology is located in the folder "topology"
-* Our implementation of EPVerifier is located in the folder "Implementation-EPVerifier"
+* Our implementation of EPVerifier is located in the folder "EPVerifier-Implementation"